CSCfi/csc-user-guide/docs/computing/running/performance-checklist.md

 # Performance Checklist

+FIXME: Instructions for process / thread binding in Mahti?

 This page collects important information to enable maximum performance for your jobs and the system.
 If you know how to improve job performance, please contribute to the list!